VC-CodeLabs/grid-sum/README.md

 🌟 Go Grid Challenge: The Max Sum Quest 🌟
 Embark on an exhilarating journey through a world of numbers!
 In this Go Grid Challenge, your mission is to navigate a square grid and unearth the path that boasts the highest sum.
-But remember, your adventure is bound by the laws of the grid – you may only traverse a single row, column, or diagonal.
+But remember, your adventure is bound by the laws of the grid – you may only traverse a single row or column.
 Speed and efficiency are your allies in this quest, as you strive for an algorithmic solution with O(n) complexity.

 🧭 The Challenge
 You are presented with a grid, a square of numbers, each holding secrets to untold riches.
-Your challenge is to devise a Go program that can uncover the highest sum possible within the confines of a single row, column, or diagonal.
+Your challenge is to devise a Go program that can uncover the highest sum possible within the confines of a single row or column.

 The Grid's Law
 Square Grid: The grid you will encounter is always a square, ranging in size from 2x2 to 50x50 cells.